naganowl/postcss-squeaky-clean/DOCS.md

 A pattern string fed into the invert match (`grep -v`) run on the set of whitelist files for a given namespace selector.
 Used to exclude "blessed" files in a codebase, such as styleguide components

+## `flatten` plugin
+After running the `heuristic` plugin, each namespaced selector in a stylesheet should have a 1:1 correspondence with the view template files in which they are used in.
+This unique relationship means that the selectors in the stylesheet can be pulled out top level so that the specificity they have is just of the class.

+A caveat is that the a given DOM element may have multiple namespaced selectors which conflict since they all have the same single class specificity.
+These can be highlighted and resolved with the `specificity` plugin

 # Usage

 An [example script](./examples/scss-parser.js) demonstrates how the plugins can be hooked up with PostCSS.
 If placed in the directory `scripts/node`, the `clean` plugin can be executed with